AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_and_materials/project_decals.md

 -	Enhance the look of your level by scattering subtle atmospheric overlays to simulate things like frost, stains, and shadows.
 -	Tie the objects in your level together visually by projecting overlays across the boundaries between the models.
 -	Disguise mesh instancing by giving unique features to each instance of a copied unit or to each block of a repeating texture.
--	Make game events appear to alter the static objects in your scene by dynamically spawning projectors for marks like footprints, bullet holes, bloodstains, and so on.
+-	Make events appear to alter the static objects in your scene by dynamically spawning projectors for marks like footprints, bullet holes, bloodstains, and so on.

 ![](../../images/decals.jpg)